brainsynder-Dev/SimplePets-Wiki/permissions/pet-permissions/shulker.md

 description: All permissions for the Shulker Pet
 ---

+{% hint style="warning" %}
+This pet is not supported in the latest versions of SimplePets
+{% endhint %}

 # Shulker
 | Permission Node | Description |
 | - | - |